djetelina/pyCardDeck/docs/examples/poker.rst

                 self.table_cards.append(card)
                 print("New card on the table: {}".format(card))

+Burns a card and then shows 3 new cards on the table

+.. code-bloack:: python

         def river_or_flop(self):
-            """
-            Burns a card and then shows ! new card on the table
-            """
             burned = self.deck.draw()
             self.deck.discard(burned)
             print("Burned a card: {}".format(burned))